 If no, please list the current vacancies that exist on your JJCC, when those vacancies occurred, and your plan for filling them.
 Not applicable.

-C. Funded Programs, Strategies and/or System Enhancements

-Describe each program, strategy and/or system enhancement that will be supported with the funding from JJCPA, identifying anything that is co-funded with Youthful Offender Block (YOBG) funding.

-Program Name: Youth IMPACT
+C. Funded Programs, Strategies and/or System Enhancements Describe each program, strategy and/or system enhancement that will be supported with the funding from JJCPA, identifying anything that is co-funded with Youthful Offender Block (YOBG) funding.
+Program Name: Youth IMPACT Evidence Upon Which It is Based:

 This program incorporates Moral Reconation Therapy (MRT) a manualized, cognitive-behavioral intervention for reducing risk for criminal recidivism by targeting criminogenic needs; in particular, reducing criminal thinking and criminal associations.
+Description:

 Youth Impact is a diversion program managed by the Probation Department that seeks to provide youth with an opportunity to consider their behavior and choices, to learn to set and achieve goals and to promote positive development.
 In addition to those components, there is a physical conditioning element of the program.
 In addition, Youth Impact participants will also take part in the MRT curriculum as part of their completing the program.
+Program Name: Gang Resistance Education and Training (GREAT) Evidence Upon Which It is Based: